 This past year has many businesses undergoing a “digital transformation” – relying on technology more heavily than ever.
 It is critical to add these areas to your spring-cleaning routine.
 Doing so can ensure that your devices last longer, your business operates more efficiently and most importantly – everything remains secure from cyber threats.

 Want more tips?
-Reserve your spot for our Technology Spring Cleaning webinar on March 18th at 9:00 a.m., and you will receive some tools to help you manage your tech to-do list.
+Check out our Technology Spring Cleaning webinar - recorded on March 18th at 9:00 a.m., and download some tools to help you manage your tech to-do list.

 You also don’t want to miss our webinar in April.
-Dante Lauretta of University of Arizona’s Lunar and Planetary Lab will present a compelling overview of his team’s work on the OSIRIS-REx mission in collaboration with NASA.
-Get on the guest list today.
+Dante Lauretta of the University of Arizona’s Lunar and Planetary Lab will present a compelling overview of his team’s work on the OSIRIS-REx mission in collaboration with NASA.
+Get on the guestlist today.